SnowballSH/SnowballSH.github.io/README.md

-## Portfolio websive of SnowballSH
+## Portfolio website of SnowballSH

-Made in pure VueJS + SCSS + JavaScript.